Are you dating somebody with anxiety? You like that person but lately, you discovered about their anxiety issues, what will you do?

 Along with palpitation or rapid heartbeats, one may experience excessive sweat, and feel a shortage of breath, which makes him/her tense and freaky.

-Although not a major one but It can be one of the symptoms for anxiety.
+Although not a major one but It can be one of the symptoms of anxiety.
 The unwarranted fear and worries bring a lot of restlessness alongside.
 The urge “to move” occurs a lot in people with anxiety.

 7.)
 Avoidance of social contact